Washington Semester Internship Program

 Seminar (8 Credits): For three days of each week, you'll participate in intellectual discussion with professionals who are knee-deep in the field you are studying.
 You'll go "behind the scenes"; into the offices of most of the speakers to get a first-hand insider's view of the week's topics of discussion.
 Some of the speakers are big names and some are not, but one thing's certain, they are all major players at the local, national, and international levels who are passionate about their stance, present valid viewpoints and are invited to challenge your point of view.
 You'll definitely leave class with a real world perspective.

-The Internship (4 Credits): The Washington Semester program provides students with an instant network of organizations to look through.
-Six to eight weeks before the semester begins, you'll gain access to all of the internships in our database that are relevant to the program you've been accepted in to.
-We'll give you all the information you need about each organization, including descriptions of internship positions and address and phone numbers for our contacts.
+The Internship (4 Credits): The Washington Semester Program (WSP) provides students with an instant network of organizations to look through.
+Six to eight weeks before the semester begins, you'll gain access to all of the internships in WSP’s database that are relevant to the program you've been accepted in to.
+It will offer you all the information you need about each organization, including descriptions of internship positions and address and phone numbers for our contacts.
 You can start your search right away, or wait until you arrive in D.C.
 Either way, you'll have nearly two weeks at the beginning of the semester to attend interviews and make your selection.
-We suggest you have at least three interviews.
-Before you arrive, we will also provide you with resources to help you write an effective résumé and cover letter.
+WSP suggests you have at least three interviews.
+Before you arrive, WSP will also provide you with resources to help you write an effective résumé and cover letter.

 Research Course (4 Credits): You will enroll in an in-depth research project using Washington, D.C. as a laboratory of information.